sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 Hard scattering is the part where calculations can be treated perturbatively, interactions of incoming partons with the largest momentum transfer (usually the physics process we are interested in).
 Parton shower & hadronization further describes how the particles involed in the hard scattering evolve, working downwards to lower momentum scales even to a point where perturbative calculations break down.

-## (1) Standalone : Z boson to electron pair
+## (1) Standalone : DY to ee

-In the first part of the tutorial, we will run one of the most widely used tool for hard scattering calculations, that is MadGraph5_aMCatNLO, in short MadGraph [link](https://launchpad.net/mg5amcnlo).
+In the first exercise, we will run one of the most widely used tool for hard scattering calculations, that is MadGraph5_aMCatNLO, in short MadGraph [link](https://launchpad.net/mg5amcnlo).
 MadGraph can perform the calculations for many different physics processes (both SM and BSM) at LO or NLO in QCD.
 Because of its easy user interface and flexibility with UFO models, you can test wide variety of physics modeling.
-We will now first see how MadGraph runs interactively in standalone mode using simple `Z->ee` process as an example.
+We will now first see how MadGraph runs interactively in standalone mode using simple `DYtoee` process as an example.

 Before we proceed, make sure you have first completed the steps described in "Setup" section.
 We ended with "Setup" section with commands below, configuring MadGraph with several settings.
 ~~~bash
 cd ${GENTUTPATH}/standalone-tut/MG5_aMC_v2_9_18/